freeciv/freeciv-web/tests/README.md

  This test is run automatically when setting up Vagrant or TravisCI installation.

- Freeciv-web requires CasperJS 1.1-beta3, SlimerJS version 0.10.0pre, xvfb (for headless tests) and Firefox 40.
+ Freeciv-web requires CasperJS 1.1.0, PhantomJS 2.0 or SlimerJS version 0.10.0pre, xvfb (for headless tests) and Firefox 40.

- PhantomJS 2.0 is also supported, with CasperJS from git master.

  The tests can also be run manually like this in the /tests directory: